How to budget money effectively?

 In some other words, a budget allows you to have full control of your monthly expenses.

 Furthermore, a budget helps you reduce your expenses, decide how to spend your earned income, pay off your existing loans, plan for your future and eventually increase your savings.

-Are your goals found on this list?
+Are your financial goals found on this list?

 ✓Increase monthly savings